kaihendry/dabase.com/content/blog/private-subnets.md

 ## Reduce attack surface area

-The surface area to address and attack the application as well as the data layer should be approximately the same in both public (assuming API gateway / lambda / S3 or DynamoDB) / private designs.
+The surface area to address and attack the application as well as the data layer should be the same in both public (assuming API gateway / lambda / S3 or DynamoDB) / private designs.

 # Why stop using a Private subnet?